 - 1. Student Permission Slips: Each field trip requires a signed permission slip from home.
 Students must return the permission slip to school before the trip is to be taken.
 If a student is lacking the permission slip, he/she will remain at school and must arrange with the teacher to make up the missed experience in some other way.
 If multiple trips on the same topic are planned, a general permission slip will be requested at the time of the first excursion.
 This permission slip will be kept on file for future reference. - 2.
 Driver responsibilities, including: following planned route, not making extra stops, dressing appropriately, no use of alcohol at any time; having a completed Driver Information Form on file in the school office before the trip leaves. - 3.
 Proof of Insurance must be on hand in the vehicle. - 4.
 No siblings are allowed to accompany a class on a school field trip unless approved by the teacher in advance. - 5.
 Ordinarily, All Saints School tries to use private buses, Tri-met or MAX to transport its students. - 6.
 Field trips must have the following minimum ratios of teachers to students: - a) grades PreK 3 1:6 ratio - b) grades 4-6 1:8 ratio - c) grades 7-8 1:10 ratio - 7.
+All volunteers are required to provide proof of current COVID vaccination. - 8.
 Background checks are required of all parents to participate on field trips.